14-Mini/keyloggerforwindows/README.md

 # keyloggerforwindows
 This is a simple python program which tracks your key logs and saves it into a text file, it also has a feature where if you press your user defined key the program will abort and stop saving the logs.
+This specific keylogger will also save the datetime of the logs as of your timezone.